 PUBLIC SECTOR BANKS

-These are banks where majority stake is held by the Government Of India or Reserve Bank of India.
-Examples of public sector banks are: State Bank Of India, Corporation Bank, Bank of Baroda and Dena Bank, etc.
+These are banks where the majority stake is held by the Government Of India or the Reserve Bank of India.
+Examples of public sector banks are State Bank Of India, Corporation Bank, Bank of Baroda and Dena Bank, etc.

 PRIVATE SECTOR BANKS

-In case of private sector banks majority of share capital of the bank is held by private individuals.
+In the case of private sector banks majority of the share capital of the bank is held by private individuals.
 These banks are registered as companies with limited liability.
-For example: The Jammu and Kashmir Bank Ltd.., Bank of Rajasthan, Development Credit Bank Ltd., Lord Krishna Bank, etc.
+For example The Jammu and Kashmir Bank Ltd.., Bank of Rajasthan, Development Credit Bank Ltd., Lord Krishna Bank, etc.

 These banks are registered and have their headquarters in a foreign country but operate their branches in our country.
-Some of the foreign banks operating in our country are: HONG KONG and Shanghai Banking Corporation (HSBC), Citibank, American Express, Standard & Chartered Bank, Grindlay’s Bank etc. The number of foreign banks operating in our country has increased since financial sector reforms of 1991.
-According to a report by RBI there are 45 foreign banks branches in India as on January 31, 2018.
+Some of the foreign banks operating in our country are HONG KONG and Shanghai Banking Corporation (HSBC), Citibank, American Express, Standard & Chartered Bank, Grindlay’s Bank, etc. The number of foreign banks operating in our country has increased since the financial sector reforms of 1991.
+According to a report by RBI, there are 45 foreign bank branches in India as of January 31, 2018.

-Business often requires medium and long-term capital for purchase of machinery and equipment, for using latest technology, or for expansion and modernisation.
+Business often requires medium and long-term capital for the purchase of machinery and equipment, for using the latest technology, or for expansion and modernization.
 Such financial assistance is provided by Development Banks.
-They also undertake other development measures like subscribing to the shares and debentures issued by companies, in case of under subscription of the issue by public.
+They also undertake other development measures like subscribing to the shares and debentures issued by companies, in case of under subscription of the issue by the public.
 Industrial Finance Corporation of India (IFCI) and STATE FINANCE CORPORATIONS (SFCs) are examples of development banks in India.

-People who come together to jointly serve their common interest often form a co-operative society under the CO-OPERATIVE SOCIETIES ACT.
-When a co-operative society engages itself in banking business it is called a CO-Operative Bank.
+People who come together to jointly serve their common interests often form a cooperative society under the CO-OPERATIVE SOCIETIES ACT.
+When a cooperative society engages itself in banking business it is called a Co-operative Bank.